awaregroup/IIALab/labs/Lab04.md

 ### 1.2 - Deploying Azure DPS

 1. Create a new "IoT Hub Device Provisioning Service" in the Azure Portal
-1. Open the newly created DPS Service
+1. Open the newly created DPS Service and copy the "ID Scope" for later use, it should look something like this : "0ne0005A474"
-1. TODO : Get Scope ID
 1. Switch to the "Manage enrolments" pane
 1. Click "Add individual enrolment"
 1. Select "TPM" as the mechanism,
 1. Enter the endorsement key from the previous step
 1. Enter the registration id gathered from the previous step
-1. Enter the device id (this is the name of the device that will be created in IoT Hub)
+1. Enter the device id (this is the name of the device that will be created in IoT Hub, eg "A17")
 1. Select the IoT Edge toggle to "True"
 1. Click "Link a new IoT Hub" and select your existing IoT Hub with the "iothubowner" policy
 1. Click "Save"

 ### Set up IoT Edge

-1. Remotely connect to powershell on the Device TODO: Instructions for remotely connecting
+1. Remotely connect to powershell on the device, by openning the IoT Dashboard then clicking on the three dots in the "Actions" column and then clicking "Launch Powershell".
+When prompted,enter "p@ssw0rd" as the password.
-1. Type in the following to the console and wait for the operation to complete, the machine will restart during this process.
+1. Type in the following to the console and wait for the operation to complete, the machine will restart during this process and you will need to reconnect to the devices's powershell.

 ```
 . {Invoke-WebRequest -useb aka.ms/iotedge-win} | Invoke-Expression; Deploy-IoTEdge